 The full set of families spoke together in harmony

-especially a friendship expressed in exchanges of
+especially a friendship expressed in exchanges of gifts).

-foreign languages I would have to spend some time explaining what a foreign language
+would have to spend some time explaining what a foreign language

 RʿEU–ÐʿAI MBʾAU' PFÄI–YRÈI NYRÈU' PFÄI TSÄ TʿËU NYRÈ'–WʿÁI'

 set‐family prepare home‐path leave home traverse grow glow‐landscape

 The full set of families migrated from the territory of the dawn